kexiongwen/Bayesian_L0.5_regression/README.md

 # Bayesian $L_{1/2}$ regression

-Here is the python implementation of High dimensional-Bayesian linear regression with $L_{1/2}$ prior based on our paper https://arxiv.org/pdf/2108.03464.pdf.
+Here is the Python and Matlab implementation of High dimensional-Bayesian linear regression with $L_{1/2}$ prior based on our paper https://arxiv.org/pdf/2108.03464.pdf.